Hostis humani generis: Actual extended usages of the term

 The only actual extension of hostis humani generis blessed by courts of law has been its extension to torturers.
 This has been done by decisions of U.S. and international courts; specifically, in a case tried in the United States in 1980, Filártiga v.
 Peña-Irala, 630 F.2d 876, the United States 2nd Circuit Court ruled that it could exercise jurisdiction over agents of the Alfredo Stroessner military dictatorship of Paraguay (in their individual capacity) who were found to have committed the crime of torture against a Paraguayan citizen, using its jurisdiction under the Offenses Clause of the Constitution of the United States, the Alien Tort Claims Act, and customary international law.
 In deciding this, the court famously stated that "Indeed, for purposes of civil liability, the torturer has become like the pirate and slave trader before him: hostis humani generis, an enemy of all mankind."
 This usage of the term hostis humani generis has been reinforced by the ruling of the International Criminal Tribunal for the Former Yugoslavia in the conviction of a torturer in Prosecutor v.
 Furundžija.

 In the Eichmann trial of 1961, the Jerusalem District Court did not explicitly deem Adolf Eichmann a hostis humani generis.
 The prosecution, however, invoked the standard, ultimately cited in the verdict by reference to piracy.

-A 2025 non-fiction historic monograph by Spencer D. Miles, Hostis Humani Generis: The American Aeneid, and the Nature of Progressivism employs the term to contrast John Locke's 'State of War' against Social Gospel / Social Organism driven ideals to restructure society from a paternalistic or 'top-down' perspective.